justintankh/portfolio/README.md

-# JTKH Portfolio, credits to Bedimcode for template and design.
+# JTKH's Portfolio, credits to Bedimcode for template and design.

 # Responsive Portfolio Website Alexa
 ## [Watch it on youtube](https://youtu.be/27JtRAI3QO8)